+44 (0)20 7822 1200

 Bruce is the head of employment at 2TG, and a part-time Employment Judge.
 His practice encompasses employment law, employment related commercial disputes, and personal injury claims, often with an employment dimension.

 He is described by Legal 500 as “excelling in his forensic approach” and “a real master of the detail”, who has “a wealth of experience on all different aspects of employment law”.
 Chambers & Partners singles him out for his “calm authority with clients”.
 For several years, the directories have listed him as a leading junior for both employment and personal injury, describing him as a “highly polished advocate”, with an “attractive and effective cross examination style”.
-He is currently shortlisted for the Finance Monthly Global Award 2016 in the category of Labour & Employment.

 Bruce has a particular interest in religious discrimination cases, where he has advised the Christian Institute and individuals of different faiths on their rights, as well as defending these discrimination claims on behalf of employers, and advising on the suitability of employment policies given potential faith issues.
 In his role as an Employment Judge, he has recently decided a claim brought by a Seventh Day Adventist, sacked for refusing to work on a Saturday, with implications for other staff at the employing NHS Trust and more widely.